+Policy statement and principles

+The Suthers School

-Policy statement and principles In order to protect students at The Suthers School, we aim to: □ Create an atmosphere where all students feel secure, valued and listened to □ Recognise the signs and symptoms of abuse □ Respond quickly and effectively to cases of suspected abuse Our school will support students by: □ Encouraging self-esteem and self-assertiveness whilst not condoning aggression or bullying □ Promoting a caring, safe and positive environment within the school Everyone working with our students should be aware that: Safeguarding and promoting the welfare of children is everyone's responsibility.
+☐ Create an atmosphere where all students feel secure, valued and listened to ☐ Recognise the signs and symptoms of abuse Respond quickly and effectively to cases of suspected abuse Our school will support students by: ☐ Encouraging self-esteem and self-assertiveness whilst not condoning aggression or ☐bullying Promoting a caring, safe and positive environment within the school Everyone working with our students should be aware that: ☐ Safeguarding and promoting the welfare of children is everyone's responsibility.
 Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
 In order to fulfil this responsibility effectively, all professionals should make sure their approach is child-centred.
-This means that they must consider, at all times, what is in the best interests of the child.
-Before outside agencies are invited into the School to work with our students or to carry out work on the premises, staff are required to ensure that all the relevant DBS checks have been done and that ID has been seen.
-The Senior Designated Safeguarding Lead is Mr Pettit (Head of School) and the Deputy Designated Safeguarding Lead is Mr Lynas (Assistant Head) A disclosure of abuse or harm can be made at any time (during lessons, at break-times, after school etc) Their role is to listen and note carefully any observations which could indicate abuse Report any concerns to the Safeguarding Team without delay They should not attempt to investigate once the initial concern has been raised Based on NCC and NCSP In the absence of the Designated Safeguarding Lead and Deputy Designated Safeguarding Children Partnership www.nottinghamshire.gov.uk/nscp Policy Review
+This means that they must consider, at all times, what is in the best interests of the child. □ Before outside agencies are invited into the School to work with our students or to carry out work on the premises, staff are required to ensure that all the relevant DBS checks have been done and that ID has been seen.
+The Senior Designated Safeguarding Lead is Mr Lynas (School Leader) and the Deputy Designated Safeguarding Lead is Mr Cochrane (School Leader) ☐ A disclosure of abuse or harm can be made at any time (during lessons, at break-times, after school etc) Their role is to listen and note carefully any observations which could indicate abuse In the absence of the Designated Safeguarding Lead and Deputy Designated Safeguarding Lead, urgent concerns should be reported directly to the Nottinghamshire Safeguarding Children Partnership www.nottinghamshire.gov.uk/nscp once a year during the autumn term provided to the Nova Education Trust for approval and sign off at the first autumn term meeting.

-This Child Protection Policy will be reviewed by the Snr Designated Safeguarding Lead Mr Andrew Pettit on a regular basis to ensure it remains current and incorporates all revisions made to local or national safeguarding guidance.
-This policy will as a minimum be fully reviewed as a minimum once a year during the autumn term provided to the Governing Body or Multi Academy Trust for approval and sign off at the first autumn term meeting.
+This Child Protection Policy will be reviewed by the Snr Designated Safeguarding Lead Mr Lynas on a regular basis to ensure it remains current and incorporates all revisions made to local or national safeguarding guidance.
+This policy will as a minimum be fully reviewed as a minimum

-Date of last review: October 2020
+Date of last review: Sept 2021

-Date of next review: September 2021
+Date of next review: Sept 2022